 What We Do

-The goal of Chancellery (Academic) is to support the realisation of the vision and objectives for learning and teaching, and academic performance contained in Growing Esteem 2015-2020.
+The goal of Chancellery (Academic) is to support the realisation of the vision and objectives for learning and teaching, and academic performance contained in Advancing Melbourne.
 Our leadership and team can be found on the Leadership page.

 We are responsible for setting and overseeing: